-Portable Adult Lectures
+Portable Adult Lectures & Tours

 Celebrate America’s 250th Anniversary with Elmhurst History Museum Executive Director Dave Oberg’s new lecture on Elmhurst history!
-Presented in 25 year intervals, this lecture will provide a 250 year retrospective on how the area we call Elmhurst today has changed over time.
+Presented in 25-year intervals, this lecture will provide a 250-year retrospective on how the area we call Elmhurst today has changed over time.
 This talk covers the vast and sweeping changes our area has seen, from the time when Pypegee strolled along the banks of the Wewanippissee (now called Salt Creek), through the arrival of the iron horse, incorporation under Village President Henry Glos, explosive growth in the ‘20s and ‘60s, and a new era of construction in the 21st century.
 Patrons will experience the lives and worlds of ten generations in under an hour.

-NEW!
 On the Right Track: Elmhurst, the Railroad, and the Growth of the Western Suburbs

 Learn the fascinating history of the multiple railroads, past and present, that connect Elmhurst to Chicago and the western suburbs.
 From the Chicago & Galena Union to today’s Union Pacific Line that follows in its tracks, trains have played an important role in fueling the growth of the suburban communities we call home today.
-This 40 minute lecture will explore the history of regional railroads, and the birth of multiple communities that were “on the right track.”
+This 40-minute lecture will explore the history of regional railroads, and the birth of multiple communities that were “on the right track.”

 From Prairie to Tree Town: Tales of Old Elmhurst

-Join us for a fascinating discussion of Elmhurst’s early years, its growth into modern city, and the individuals who helped shape the community along the way.
+Join us for a fascinating discussion of Elmhurst’s early years, its growth into a modern city, and the individuals who helped shape the community along the way.
 From early settlers to important movers and shakers, this program has something for everyone.

 Local Legends